-Does Suunto 7 cover the demands of that user?
-I honestly think so.
-Does it cover the demands of a much more active person and with “other concerns” regarding their physical activity?
-No, but it is not their goal, for that the brand already has the Suunto 9 Baro.
+Does the Suunto 7 meet the demands of that user?
+Does it meet the demands of a much more active person with "other concerns" in terms of physical activity?
+No, but that is not its objective, for that the brand already has the Suunto 9 Baro.

-In the end everything will depend on what level of involvement in the “Suunto experience” the buyer wants to have.
+In the end it all depends on the level of involvement in the "Suunto experience" that the buyer wants to have.

-One of the sales arguments of Suunto 7 in its presentation were the maps.
-And not just “empty” maps, but integration with Suunto's heat maps.
-A fantastic idea on paper that then had to materialize on the watch.
+One of the selling points of Suunto 7 at its presentation was the maps.
+And not just "empty" maps, but the integration with the Suunto heat maps.
+A fantastic idea on paper that then had to be materialized in the watch.

 There are a multitude of maps, each showing different information.
 We have normal and winter maps.
 And then there are up to 15 different heat maps for different sports: running, cycling, skiing, golf, mountaineering, etc.

-The heat map shows the popular routes in that area, information that comes from what other users have uploaded to the Suunto platform.
-That is, if there are 10,000 run activities along a boardwalk, that point will be marked as “hot”.
-On the other hand, the path that you walk warming up from home to the gym and that only you register, will not be.
+What the heat map shows is the popular routes in that area, information that comes from what other users have uploaded to the Suunto platform.
+That is, if there are 10,000 running activities along a promenade, that point will be marked as "hot".
+On the other hand, the path that you walk along warming up from your home to the gym, and that only you record, will not be.